One Of Hawaii's Top Auto Accident

 Mistake 2: Don’t get immediate medical treatment.

 If you feel that you may be injured, you should call the ambulance.
 You should then take the ambulance to the hospital for treatment.
-Not only is it important to get immediate medical attention when you are injured, but it is also important for your injury claim so that there is proof of your injuries.
-If you didn’t call an ambulance or go to the emergency room, you should still seek medical treatment as soon as possible.
+Not only is it essential to get immediate medical attention when you are injured, but it is also vital for your injury claim so that there is proof of your injuries.
+If you didn’t call an ambulance or go to the emergency room, you should seek medical treatment immediately.
 Go to the ER even if it is already the day after the accident.
 As long as you had valid car insurance, then you don’t need to worry about your medical bills (up to $10,000) because all car insurance policies in Hawaii are required to provide medical coverage known as “No-Fault Insurance” or “Personal Injury Protection”.

 Mistake 3: Don’t call a lawyer.

 Yes, you could have probably guessed that we would say this, but it’s true!
-Even if you don’t call us, please call a lawyer to begin getting legal advice regarding your car accident as soon as possible.
-The insurance companies will start calling you with many questions and will even want to take a recorded statement.
-You should not deal with the insurance companies until you have a lawyer on your side to protect your rights; this includes both the other driver’s company and your own Hawaii auto insurance company.
-It’s always sad when we have to turn away clients because they waited too long to call us and they made some critical mistakes that ruined their case.
+Even if you don’t call us, please contact a lawyer to begin getting legal advice regarding your car accident as soon as possible.
+The insurance companies will start calling you with many questions and even want to take a recorded statement.
+You should not deal with the insurance companies until you have a lawyer to protect your rights; this includes the other driver’s company and your own Hawaii auto insurance company.
+It’s always sad to turn away clients because they waited too long to call us and made critical mistakes that ruined their case.

 Mistake 4: Don’t get consistent medical treatment.

 In an injury case, the evidence in medical records.
-If you’re injured, then you need to have medical records to back up those injuries.
-Basically, from a Hawaii insurance adjustor’s point of view, you’re not injured unless there are medical records that prove you’re injured.
+If you’re injured, you need medical records to back up those injuries.
+Basically, from a Hawaii insurance adjuster’s point of view, you’re not wounded unless medical records prove you’re hurt.
 You must not only get treatment after the Honolulu car accident, but you must continue to get consistent medical treatment until you’re completely healed from the injuries you sustained in the Hawaii auto collision.
-It’s even better if you get your treatment from Hawaii medical providers who specialize in car accident injuries.
-These providers do a good job of billing the No-Fault Insurance and they will also do a good job of documenting your injuries and treatment, which is critical to getting a good settlement for your accident injuries.
+It’s even better to get your treatment from Hawaii medical providers specializing in car accident injuries.
+These providers do a good job of billing the No-Fault Insurance.
+They will also do a good job of documenting your injuries and treatment, which is critical to getting a reasonable settlement for your accident injuries.
 Feel free to call us and we can refer you to some excellent doctors and therapists who specialize in car accident injuries and also accept Hawaii No-Fault Insurance.

 Mistake 5: Don’t listen to your lawyer.

-After all, you’re paying your lawyer for his advice, so you may as well get as much advice as you can from him/her and do your best to follow their advice.
+After all, you’re paying your lawyer for his advice, so you may as well get as much advice as possible from him/her and do your best to follow their advice.
 A good personal injury lawyer will have many years of experience in many cases.
-He can use the experience that he has obtained to get you a great settlement for your injuries.
-With the internet so readily accessible, it’s tempting to just search online for answers to your questions instead of asking your lawyer.
+He can use the knowledge that he has obtained to get you an excellent settlement for your injuries.
+With the readily accessible internet, it’s tempting to search online for answers to your questions instead of asking your lawyer.
 The mistake with searching online for answers to your questions is that there is no guarantee that the source that you’re reading is reliable.
 Also, auto accident laws vary from state to state.
 There’s no sense in getting advice online from someone, even if that someone is a lawyer, who is not a Hawaii licensed attorney.

 Mistake 6: Settle your case before you’ve completed your treatment.

-In general, it’s best to wait and settle your case after you’ve completed all of your treatment.
-The reason for this is that you want the settlement to take into account all of the treatments that you’ve received.
-If you settle your injury case prematurely then your future medical treatment will not be included in the insurance adjustor’s settlement valuation.
+Generally, it’s best to wait and settle your case after completing all of your treatment.
+The reason for this is that you want the settlement to consider all of the treatments you’ve received.
+If you settle your injury case prematurely, your future medical treatment will not be included in the insurance adjuster’s settlement valuation.
 The exception to this advice is when there is no end to treatment insight.
 Some people need treatment for years and maybe even the rest of their life.
-Of course, you don’t want to wait for years to settle your case and get the compensation you deserve.
+Of course, you don’t want to wait years to settle your case and get the compensation you deserve.
 In these cases, it’s best to ask your medical provider to indicate in his/her medical records that you will need treatment for years in the future.
-Although adjusters don’t usually give full value to such an opinion, they may take that into account when making their settlement valuation.
+Although adjusters don’t usually give full value to such an opinion, they may consider that when making their settlement valuation.

 Mistake 7: Have unreasonable settlement expectations.

 One of the most common ways to ruin your injury claim is to have unreasonable settlement expectations.
-Although there is not a perfect way to calculate what someone’s pain and suffering are worth, you should still try to consider what a reasonable amount is for your injuries.
-Insurance companies have access to data for millions of insurance settlements, arbitration awards, and jury awards.
+Although there is no perfect way to calculate what someone’s pain and suffering are worth, you should still try to consider a reasonable amount for your injuries.
+Insurance companies can access data for millions of insurance settlements, arbitration awards, and jury awards.
 They use all of this information to come up with what they consider to be a reasonable settlement amount.
 In general, they make reasonable settlement offers.
 Of course, there are also many times when they are unreasonable.
 So what exactly is a reasonable amount?
 One could argue that what a jury of 12 random people decides should be considered reasonable.
-The dilemma is that you don’t want to pursue your case all the way to a jury trial just to find out what a reasonable amount is.
+The dilemma is that you don’t want to pursue your case to a jury trial just to determine a reasonable amount.
 It can take years to pursue a case to a jury verdict.
 It can also be very stressful, expensive, and time-consuming.
 The key is to get a reasonable settlement without taking your case all the way.
 It’s a good idea to ask your lawyer if the settlement offer is reasonable.
 It can also be helpful to try to put yourself in the shoes of jury members.
-Of course, you should keep in mind that most jury members have not been injured in an accident, most people don’t like lawsuits and injury lawyers, and most people think that they pay high insurance premiums because of all the lawsuits.
+Of course, you should remember that most jury members have not been injured in an accident, most people don’t like lawsuits and injury lawyers, and most people think they pay high insurance premiums because of all the lawsuits.
 In other words, if you have a minor car accident with minor injuries, then it probably won’t go too well for you if you take your case to a jury.
-On the other hand, if you have a major car accident and major injuries, such as fractured bones and/or surgery, then it’s more likely that a jury will feel bad for you and award a fair amount.
+On the other hand, if you have a major car accident and significant injuries, such as fractured bones and/or surgery, then it’s more likely that a jury will feel bad for you and award a fair amount.

 Mistake 8: Go to court when you should have settled.

-This can be one of the biggest mistakes you can make when it comes to car accident cases.
+This can be one of the biggest mistakes you can make regarding car accident cases.
 Your lawyer will negotiate with the insurance adjuster to get them up to their “final offer”.
-Once they make their final offer, the ball is then in your court to decide whether to accept the offer or take them to court.
-The general rule is that if their offer is somewhat reasonable, then you should take it.
+Once they make their final offer, the ball is in your court to decide whether to accept or take them to court.
+The general rule is that if their offer is somewhat reasonable, you should take it.
 Don’t be stubborn and hold out for every dollar you think you deserve.
-If their offer is within a few thousand of what you feel is reasonable, then you might as well take it.
-The ramifications of taking a case to court can be serious, so there is no sense in taking the chance in court if their offer is close to an acceptable amount.
-If you do decide to file a complaint in court, then there may not be any turning around.
-Once you file the complaint then the insurance company hires a lawyer to defend the complaint.
+If their offer is within a few thousand of what you feel is reasonable, you might as well take it.
+The ramifications of taking a case to court can be severe, so there is no sense in taking the chance in court if their offer is close to an acceptable amount.
+If you decide to file a court complaint, there may not be any turning around.
+Once you file the complaint, the insurance company hires a lawyer to defend the complaint.
 Those defense attorneys are not usually interested in settling the case.
-They’re usually only interested in getting the case ready for trial.
-They will be sending you interrogatories to complete, and they will want to take your deposition.
+They’re generally only interested in getting the case ready for trial.
+They will send you interrogatories to complete, and they will want to take your deposition.
 The case will first go to arbitration and the arbitrator will decide the amount you deserve.
-If you decide not to accept the amount he decides, then you can appeal the case to a Hawaii jury trial.
-The jury must award you one-third more than the arbitrator or you may have to pay the defense attorney fees and costs.
+If you decide not to accept the amount he chooses, you can appeal the case to a Hawaii jury trial.
+The jury must award you one-third more than the arbitrator, or you may have to pay the defense attorney fees and costs.
 The same goes for trial.
-If the trial does not go in your favor, then you will have to pay their attorney’s fees and costs.
+If the prosecution does not favor you, you must pay their attorney’s fees and expenses.

 CONTACT